IliasDeros/ember-ds-inline-edit/README.md

 #### Keyboard Support

-Currently, the only way to confirm an edit is to hit `enter`.
+Hit `enter` to confirm changes.

-Hitting `esc` or clicking outside the component will also discard the edit.
+Hit `esc` or click outside the component to discard the changes.

 #### Error Handling
 When an error occurs, an `onError` action is executed.